CF-LGW, Delayed Trip Report ( A trip never logged, but flown.)

 It was my favourite at the time of several light twins I had been flying whilst working for a charter company then known as “Air Windsor”.
 I was as a charter pilot with all of a year’s on the job experience at time of this story.

 The Navajo LGW, she, was a beauty.
 It’s flight controls were light and crisp, and of course compared to the other twins I had been flying at the time, a Beech 18, and a Seneca, a fast airplane, cruising at about 200 knots.
 It was like a mini airliner, complete with the first aircraft weather radar I had ever used, and of course an autopilot.
 The engines hummed perfectly, well maintained by the chief engineer, Elmer.
-I had done most of my flying in those days as single pilot, and that did not mean I was not married, but that those flights were flight flown without a co-pilot, unlike today where most often there are two pilots in the cockpit in that type of operation, truly enhancing flight safety.
+I had done most of my flying in those days as a single pilot op and that did not mean I was not married, but that those flights were flight flown without a co-pilot.
+This is unlike today where most often there are two pilots in the cockpit in that type of operation, truly enhancing flight safety.
 But that was then.

 This one trip however was different.
 I did something quite wrong, but then again, maybe quite right.
 Read on, I will get to that in a few moments.
 I’ll let you decide.